Circular No. 243/37/2024

 Other Circulars

-This circular provides clarifications on the GST treatment of certain activities...
+This circular provides clarification on the transfer of unutilized input tax cre...

 Read More